rcmetcalf/rcmetcalf.github.io/_posts/2015-09-15-module-2-report.md

 * Study for exams and quizzes <br>
 * Go to academic advising appointments <br><br>
 <a name="section2.2">b.
 Information I use to perform each task:</a><br>
-* Notes are copied from the professor's lecture -- written notes are kept in spiral notebooks, and typed notes are kept in separate class-specified docx files in my computer's "Documents" folder <br>
+* Notes are copied from the professor's lecture -- written notes are kept in spiral notebooks, and typed notes are kept in separate class-specified docx files in my computer's "Documents" folder (<a href="#docs">image of "Documents" folder</a>)<br>
 * Readings are either downloaded from the web or found in a textbook -- online readings are kept in my "Downloads" folder, and textbooks just find a home on my desk, dresser, or backpack for easy access
 * Slides or other visual aids used in the lecture are downloaded as extra reference for notes -- these files are downloaded from the class website or Sakai and usually kept only in my "Downloads" folder (I rarely move them to my "Documents" folder) <br>
 * Online sources and text sources are used to compile research for essays -- for online sources, I either bookmark the webpage or copy & paste the URL into a text editor document.
 I use sticky notes and highlighters to mark information in texts <br>